KiltedCode/khandaria-campaign/sessions/2019/2019-09-12-csi-watcher.md

 discuss Asmodeus in connection as well, Sarenrae in Eclipse
 asks if anything else, because "this is a secured area"
 `Pylia` jumps, **feather fall**, fall, feather fall, fall...
-we fly down with `Guros`
+we fly down with `Gurrus`
-`Guros` surprised as well that he doesn't want us to cast **residual tracking** or know result
+`Gurrus` surprised as well that he doesn't want us to cast **residual tracking** or know result
-`Guros` wonders if problem in palace guard, really wants to know and get me up there
+`Gurrus` wonders if problem in palace guard, really wants to know and get me up there
-`Guros` suggest go up tomorrow night, he's going to look into _goggles of night_
+`Gurrus` suggest go up tomorrow night, he's going to look into _goggles of night_
 going to use boat with chains, **ant haul** with **overland flight** from ring

 Meet just before nightfall
-`Guros` gives out _goggles of night_
+`Gurrus` gives out _goggles of night_
 two guards row us quickly upstream
 they are trustworthy - watched over `Belsaran` when thought old gang was following him
 set up `Belsaran` Blimp